1003 Humanities and Social Sciences Building

 The science, technology, and society minor is designed to provide students with an understanding of how scientific knowledge and technological development interact with social values, norms, and institutions.
 The classes bring together students from the natural sciences, social sciences, arts, and humanities in an in depth, critical exploration of urgent questions about our increasingly techno-scientific society.
 Students primarily interested in the natural sciences and engineering will have an opportunity to explore the social, political, and ethical implications of their selected fields of specialization while students focused in the humanities and social sciences will have a chance to study the processes, products. and effects of science and technology from multiple disciplinary perspectives.
 The minor builds on UC San Diego’s world-famous graduate program in science studies, and the classes are taught by faculty drawn from the Departments of History, Sociology, Philosophy, and Communication.
 What unites these disparate disciplinary perspectives is a critical and analytical approach to questions of truth, power, expertise, agency, and legitimacy as they relate to science and society.

-To complete the minor, students will take a total of seven upper-division elective courses (twenty-eight units) from the list below.
+To complete the minor, students will take a total of seven elective courses (twenty-eight units), at least five of which must be upper-division, from the list below.
 Within their selection of seven classes, they will be required to take at least one course in three out of the minor’s four subfields—philosophy, history, sociology, communication—to assure that they will be exposed to at least some of the wide methodological range that characterizes the field of science studies.

 Students interested in either taking science studies courses or completing the minor are encouraged to discuss their interests and develop a course of study with an affiliated faculty member of the program at their earliest convenience.